atsuya-m/RiotAPI4VB/README.md

 # RiotAPI4NET
 This is a wrapper for RiotAPI written in VisualBasic and include some sample projects written in CSharp and VisualBasic.
 You can only use this in __JP__ service region.
-If I get some comments or reactions, I update.
+If I get any feedback, I will update.

 # Compatible end points
 - CHAMPION-MASTERY-V4